Manny’s in the Mission holds socially-distanced dining and phone-banking event

 “I think everything is at stake,” Namoi Shah said, a phone banking volunteer.
 “Everything as globally, Our relationships internationally, local, policies that are being made for healthcare and social justice issues.
 Your neighbors, your family members, literally everything is at stake.”

-Poll inspector Jay Nargunkar could not comment on his personal opinions on the election, although he said he is enjoying his first time volunteering as a poll worker.
+Poll inspector Jay Nargundkar could not comment on his personal opinions on the election, although he said he is enjoying his first time volunteering as a poll worker.

 “This summer has demonstrated the need for more active engagement from people,” he said.